ollamaflow/ollamaflow.readme.io/docs/documentation/getting-started.md

 * **Organization-wide defaults** at the frontend level
 * **Hardware-specific optimizations** at the backend level
 * **Layered compliance** ensuring all requests meet standards

+### **Backend Authentication & Request Customization**

+OllamaFlow supports connecting to backends that require authentication or custom request parameters:

+* **`BearerToken`**: Automatically adds an `Authorization: Bearer {token}` header to all requests sent to the backend.
+Useful for:
+  - OpenAI API and compatible services
+  - Azure OpenAI Service
+  - Custom inference endpoints with bearer authentication

+* **`Querystring`**: Appends a querystring to all URLs when communicating with the backend.
+Useful for:
+  - API versioning (e.g., `api-version=2024-01`)
+  - Deployment targeting (e.g., `deployment=gpt-4`)
+  - Custom routing parameters

+* **`Headers`**: Adds custom headers to all requests sent to the backend.
+Useful for:
+  - Organization identification
+  - Custom routing headers
+  - Compliance and audit headers

+This enables OllamaFlow to act as a unified gateway to multiple AI services including Ollama, OpenAI, Azure OpenAI, vLLM, and other OpenAI-compatible APIs.

 ## Use Cases